DhanushPillay/MailSpectre/README.md

 - **Mechanism:** Analyzes the local part (before `@`) for bot-like patterns.
 - **What it checks:** Flags emails like `test12345@`, `qwerty@`, or random character strings often used by bots.

+### 6. Fraud Database Check
+- **Mechanism:** Cross-references email against CSV databases of 1,300+ known fraudulent emails and 200+ verified company contacts.
+- **What it checks:** Instantly flags known spam/scam emails and validates legitimate corporate addresses.
+Also checks if the domain has been associated with fraudulent activity.

 ---

 ## 🚀 Roadmap & Improvements